Members of the Elijah Board of World Religious Leaders

 H.H.
 Dadi Janki, India

 Dadi Janki, retired from the Elijah Board of World Religious Leaders, is Administrative Head of the Brahama Kumari movement.
 She has traveled to the Brahma Kumaris centers in all 70 countries.
 For about four months each year she lives in Mt.
 Abu at the University’s world headquarters and for the other eight months she works out of its International Coordinating Office in London.
-Even now at the age of 90, Dadi Janki refuses to set limits and boundaries as to what is achievable.
+Even at the age of 90, Dadi Janki refused to set limits and boundaries as to what is achievable.
 Dadi Janki passed away in 2020.

 H.H.
 Sri Rishi Prabhakarji, India (1947-2014)